Demographics of Peru

 This is a demography of the population of Peru including population density, ethnicity, religious affiliations and other aspects of the population.

 Peru is a multiethnic country, which means that it is home to people of many different historical backgrounds.
 Therefore, it is a multicultural country as well.
 Since it is a multiethnic society, Peruvian people usually treat their nationality as a citizenship instead of an ethnicity.
-The Peruvian census does not contain information about ethnicity so only rough estimates are available.